Degree Type: Associate of Engineering Science Degree, AES

 Location: Centennial, Rampart Range

 At PPSC, students can prepare for a rewarding engineering career by completing the first two years of engineering coursework and earning an Associate of Engineering Science degree.
 In this program you will learn about different fields of engineering, and you will have opportunities to connect with industry to begin building engineering experience for your resume and career field.
 Our courses are aligned with the engineering programs of most Colorado public universities to ensure a smooth transfer to a Bachelor of Science degree in engineering.
-We currently offer two engineering tracks: Mechanical Engineering and General Engineering.
-An Aerospace Engineering track will be added in 2023, and other tracks are currently being planned.
+We currently offer one engineering track: Mechanical Engineering.

 Engineers apply the principles of science and mathematics to develop innovative solutions to meet the needs of society.
 Their work is the link between scientific discoveries and the commercial applications that meet societal and consumer needs.
 Engineers are in high demand locally, nationally, and around the world.
 An engineering degree opens the door to many exciting career opportunities!